 This healthy homemade hot chocolate combines natural ingredients like cocoa powder, turmeric, gelatin, coconut oil or butter, and optional raw honey or maple syrup and cinnamon.

 I whipped this up in the blender in under two minutes and it was easy to make by the glass or as a blender full.
 The recipe lists ingredients per cup, but you can easily double, triple, or multiply the recipe as needed to make more than one serving.

 I’ve also listed options for substitutions to make this completely dairy free or include dairy and to make it coconut free if desired.

 TIP: I don’t recommend making this at night as the chocolate may keep kids (and adults) awake!

 This can be easily customized to your preferences and I’d love to hear your variations in the comments.
 Some of my favorites are to add a dash of cayenne for a spicy version or a few frozen raspberries for a berry variation.

 Healthy Hot Chocolate Recipe

 Yield 1 serving

-- 8 ounces of hot (not boiling) water or coconut milk
+- 8 ounces of hot water or coconut milk

-- 1 teaspoon of maple syrup or honey (optional) OR stevia drops to taste (I like this one)
+- 1 tsp maple syrup or honey (optional) OR stevia drops to taste (I like this one)